Skip to Content

 Once six months have passed, the flavor and texture of the apples will start to be impacted.
 You want the slices to be very crisp in your apple pie.

-You’ll be able to peek at the package and know how long it has been since you froze the apples.
-Make an effort to use them up while they’re still fresh.
+You’ll be able to peek at the package or check the notes to know how long it has been since you froze the apples.
+This will help you use them while they’re still fresh.

 Do the Frozen Apples Need to Be Thawed?